DominikWolek/bomber-game/README.md

-# bomberman
+# bomber-game
-Bomberman game as a semester project for Software engineering course at Jagiellonian University.
+bomber-game game as a semester project for Software engineering course at Jagiellonian University.